Uberi/University-Notes/STAT231/STAT231.md

 Linear regression models assume that:

-1. The Gaussian model is a goot fit for the response variates.
+1. The Gaussian model is a good fit for the response variates.
 2. $E(Y_i) = \mu(x)$ is a linear function of their corresponding $x_i$ values.
 3. Each $Y_i$ has a Gaussian distribution with a standard deviation that doesn't depend on the covariates $x_i$ (assumption of constant variance).